brannondorsey/indexd/api/README.md

 ###Processing Example

 We have included an example [Processing](http://processing.org) project in this repository to illustrate how the API might be used.
 The sketch represents user data from the Indexd API as small interactive balls.
 In the example applet, lines are drawn between two users if they share similar media or tags.
 The more similarities two users share the more opaque the connection lines drawn between them become.
 This creates an interactive relational "web" by which to explore the data set.
-When a user is moused over their information appears on screen and all lines connecting to it are highlighted.
+When a user is moused over, their information appears on screen and all lines connecting to it are highlighted.

 ![Processing Example Image](images/processing_example.png)

 The example source code is included for download.
-The files are heavily commented and although they uses some advanced OOP techniques, the example is relatively straight forward and was created to help developers understand how to program using the Indexd API.
+The files are heavily commented and although they uses some advanced OOP techniques, the example is relatively straightforward and was created to help developers understand how to program using the Indexd API.

 ##<a id="parameter-reference"></a>Parameter Reference